nicodewet/gambler/README.md

 else the points are lost.
 * Game would need to integrate with the loyalty scheme back-end systems using their JSON APIs.
 * Must design some APIs that could do the job.
-* Do just enough to cover the needs of the SPA
+* Do just enough to cover the needs of the SPA.

 ## Decisions

 * Follow Robert C. Martin's clean architecture (layers) in particular because the interface(s) that the dataprovider layer need to implement become our specification for an effective adapter (which will initially be a stub in the absence of being provided with back-end system API documentation or a running copy of the said back-end system).
-Our external API (facing the SPA) which we'll call out entrypoint layer will be insulated from change at lower layers.
+Our external API (facing the SPA) which we'll call our entrypoint layer will be insulated from change at lower layers.
 * We will park *some* authentication and authorization concerns but not park them entirely.
 For example, while we may not know the specific technologies that may be used by the client, or available for use, we can still protect the back-end APIs from abuse, or at least write interfaces to all stubs at critical points.